WuhDaFak/AutoHostfile/README.md

 ## Features

 * Lightweight UDP discovery
-* Option to name computers
+* Option to name computers with friendly name
+* Leaves existing host file entries alone
 * End to end, AES traffic encryption
 * Detects power events and the addition of new network interfaces to trigger discovery
 * Simple Settings UI